Oakleigh South, Victoria: Demographics

-Liveability
+Livability

-A 2005 report called Liveable Melbourne that was commissioned by The Age and conducted by Tract Consultants and ACIL Tasman, ranked Melbourne suburbs and assigned them scores on fourteen characteristics such as crime, CBD proximity, and traffic congestion.
+A 2005 report called Livable Melbourne that was commissioned by The Age and conducted by Tract Consultants and ACIL Tasman, ranked Melbourne suburbs and assigned them scores on fourteen characteristics such as crime, CBD proximity, and traffic congestion.
 The report found that Oakleigh South had a very low crime rate and good proximity to cafes, restaurants, and shopping facilities.
 Negative characteristics of Oakleigh South include lack of trams, poor proximity to schools, lack of open spaces, and little topographical variation.

 Places of Worship

-The Sankat Mochan Samiti temple on North Rd conducts Hindu ceremonies and services while the South Oakleigh Gospel Hall on Centre Rd conducts Sunday schools and Christian services.
+The Sankat Mochan Samiti temple on North Road conducts Hindu ceremonies and services while the South Oakleigh Gospel Hall on Centre Road conducts Sunday schools and Christian services.